rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/01-introductions.md

     Studies complexity theory at the Sante Fe Inst.
     Self-described platonist, functionalist.
 Studies social systems with group theory.

-    Simon doesn't have a book, but like others here, he has published several articles in peer reviewed journals. [^SimonArticles]
+    Simon doesn't have a book, but like others here, he has published several articles in peer-reviewed journals. [^SimonArticles]

 8.  **Terrence Deacon** - Began college in physics.
 Got interested cybernetics.
     Co-authored a 900 page book on the Apple-II computer.